-Most parameters are estimated precisely, with the exception of γ_3 , the payoff from common friends in the third community; and the parameters relative to homophily by gender $(\beta{male,male} \text{ and } \beta{female,female}).$
+Most parameters are estimated precisely, with the exception of γ_3 , the payoff from common friends in the third community; and the parameters relative to homophily by gender $(\beta{male,male})$ and $\beta{female,female}$.

-In panel A, I show the marginal posterior for the cost.
-As expected, the estimated α 's are negative; the cost of forming links across communities (α_b) is higher than the cost of forming links within communities $(\alpha_1, \alpha_2, \alpha_3)$.
-While the cost of forming links within communities does not differ significantly for students of type 1 and 2, individuals in community 3 seem relatively more social.
+In panel A, I show the marginal posterior for the community-specific payoofs.
+The estimated α 's are negative; the net community-specific payoff of links across communities α_b is higher than the net community-specific payoff within communities $(\alpha_1, \alpha_2, \alpha_3)$ in absolute value.
+While net payoffs of forming links within communities do not differ significantly for students of type 1 and 2, individuals in community 3 seem relatively more social.

 Panel B reports the estimates for terms including covariates.
 There is homophily by race, as the marginal utility of a link increases when players form a link with a student of the same racial group.
 The same effect is present for grade.
 The estimates for gender are close to zero and very widely spread.
-I also estimate homophily by income, as the coefficient $\beta{|income_i-income_i|}$ is negative.
+I also estimate homophily by income, as the coefficient $\beta{|income_i-income_j|}$ is negative.